bobalazek/babylon-boilerplate/README.md

 ### Model/texture usage

-Because we always want to get the newest assets, especially when they change, we can do that easily by just adding the following:
+Because we always want to get the newest assets, especially when they change, we can do that easily by just adding the following into your world file:

-In your world file, import the asset as following:

 ```javascript
 import vehicleModelUrl from '../../Resources/models/vehicle.glb';